-Call for proposals 2016
+Call for proposals 2022

-In order to optimise the use of international research infrastructures and organisations by Swiss researchers, the SERI has mandated the SNSF to allocate CHF 32 million1 as an accompanying measure for the 2017-2020 funding period within the framework of the FLARE (Funding LArge international REsearch projects) programme, which complements the funding of scientific research projects.
-At least two calls are envisaged for the FLARE programme in the 2017-2020 period.
-The first one is being organised in 2016 and will lead to the award of grants for a duration of up to four years.
+In order to optimise the use of international research infrastructures and organisations by Swiss researchers, the SERI has mandated the SNSF to allocate CHF 43.6 million1 as an accompanying measure for the 2021-2024 funding period within the framework of the FLARE (Funding LArge international REsearch projects) programme, which complements the funding of scientific research projects.
+Two calls are planned for the FLARE programme in the 2021-2024 period.
+The first one was organised in 2020 and has attributed grants for a duration of up to four years.
+The present call of 2022 is to attribute the remaining funding for the 2023-2024 period.